 We are subject to the informational requirements of the Securities Exchange Act of 1934, as amended, applicable to foreign private issuers and fulfill the obligation with respect to such requirements by filing reports with the Securities and Exchange Commission.
 You may read and copy any document we file with the Securities and Exchange Commission without charge at the Securities and Exchange Commission's public reference room at 450 Fifth Street, N.W., Washington, D.C.
 20549.
 Copies of such material may be obtained by mail from the Public Reference Branch of the Securities and Exchange Commission at such address, at prescribed rates.
 Please call the Securities and Exchange Commission at 1-800-SEC-0330 for further information on the public reference room.
 As a foreign private issuer, all documents which were filed after November 4, 2002 on the Securities and Exchange Commission's EDGAR system will be available for retrieval on its website at www.sec.gov.
-You may read and copy any reports, statements or other information that we file with the Securities and Exchange Commission filings are also available to the public from commercial document retrieval services.
+You may read and copy any reports, statements or other information that we file with the Securities and Exchange Commission at its facilities listed above.
+These Securities and Exchange Commission filings are also available to the public from commercial document retrieval services.